vyskoczilova/Simple-Admin-Language-Change/readme.txt

 Applies only to administrator accounts.

 Do you want help with the development?
-Join the Github: https://github.com/vyskoczilova/Simple-Admin-Language-Change/
+Join the [Github](https://github.com/vyskoczilova/Simple-Admin-Language-Change/)!

 == Installation ==
 = EN =